qdrant/landing_page/qdrant-landing/content/blog/doc-feedback-form.md

 ---
-title: "Help us enhance Qdrant docs!"
+title: "We want your feedback on our docs"
 draft: false
 slug: doc-feedback-option
-short_description: Tell us.
-What docs have helped you, and what docs need help?
+short_description: Help us help you.
-description: On every doc page, you can now tell us if the doc helped you (or not)
+description: On every doc page, you can now tell us if the doc helped you (or not), and why.
-preview_image: /blog/doc-feedback-option/doc-feedback-png
+preview_image: /blog/doc-feedback-option/doc-feedback.png

 # social_preview_image: /blog/Article-Image.png # Optional image used for link previews
 # title_preview_image: /blog/Article-Image.png # Optional image used for blog post title
 # small_preview_image: /blog/Article-Image.png # Optional image used for small preview in the list of blog posts

-date: 2024-01-31T11:00:00-08:00
+date: 2024-01-25T11:00:00-08:00
 author: Mike Jang
 featured: false
 tags: